garixx/reachOutAppium/README.md

 - Connect to your device or emulator using capabilities: <br/>
   ![alt text](https://raw.githubusercontent.com/garixx/reachOutAppium/master/Screenshot_19.jpg)

 - Select elements at device and watch locators info

+# Locators hunting With Android UiAutomatorViewer:

+- you should have Android SDK installed
+- At <android-sdk>/tools/ file uiautomatorviewer.bat (for Windows) or uiautomatorviewer is situaited
+- Ensure cmd>adb devices returned not empty connected devices list
+- Run it
+- Wait for UiAutomatorViewer window appeared
+- Press 'Make snapshot' button
+- Select elements at device and watch locators info